Eletise Fiatoa

-Eletise Fiatoa (born July 31, 1954) is an American gridiron football defensive tackle who played in the Canadian Football League.
+Eletise Fiatoa (born July 31, 1954 – May 27, 2017) was an American gridiron football defensive tackle who played in the Canadian Football League.

-Fiatoa was born on Oahu, Hawaii.
+Fiatoa was born on Oʻahu, Hawaii.
 Fiatoa played his college football at California State University, Long Beach, where he was a defensive tackle.
 He was recruited for the Montreal Alouettes by defensive end Junior Ah You.
 He played 6 games for the Alouettes in 1978.